 Leigh Stationers' Primary Academy is a high-performing primary school in Welling, Kent, serving a mixed community within the London Borough of Bexley.
-The academy consistently produces results that rival the most prestigious schools in the country, currently ranking 581st in England (FindMySchool proprietary ranking).
-This puts the school well above the England average, placing it in the top 10% of schools in England (national high percentile band).
+In the current 2024-25 / 2025 dataset, the academy ranks 655th of 14,978 schools in England for primary academic outcomes, with an overall primary rank of 317th.
+This puts the school well above the England average, placing it in the top 10% of schools in England.

 Part of the Leigh Academies Trust, the school has undergone a significant transformation since its conversion.
-It is a single-form entry academy, meaning it maintains a close-knit, community feel with a capacity of approximately 236 pupils.
+It is a single-form entry academy with a current roll of 229 pupils, helping it maintain a close-knit, community feel.
 The current Principal, Rebecca England, took office in September 2023 and has successfully upheld an ambitious culture.
-Results reflect this drive; 92% of pupils meet the expected standards in reading, writing, and mathematics, which is significantly higher than the England average of 62%.
+Results reflect this drive; in the current 2024-25 / 2025 dataset, 90% of pupils meet the expected standards in reading, writing, and mathematics.

 The atmosphere at Leigh Stationers' Primary Academy is defined by a sense of calm purpose and high expectations.
 Despite its location in a busy part of Kent, the school operates as a focused academic hub.
 The connection with the Worshipful Company of Stationers and Newspaper Makers, one of the City of London's historic livery companies, provides a unique heritage and a bridge to traditional values of literacy and communication.